 Religious Education (R.E.)

 In R.E.
-EYFS pupils learn about different religious and cultural communities in this country and are given the opportunity to have first-hand experiences of local places of worships and visitors from other faiths and cultures.
+EYFS pupils learn about different religious and cultural communities in this country and are given the opportunity to have first-hand experiences of local places of worships and visitors from other faiths and cultures where possible.
 As well as this we take advantage of virtual tours of special places online and learn from stories to bring experiences to life.
 The pupils begin to be able to identify some similarities and differences between celebrations and festivals.
 Pupils know that some places are special to members of their community and in wider communities outside of their own.
 As part of their learning, pupils will be encouraged to use a wide range of vocabulary to describe what they learn about diversity.

-As they move into Key Stage 1 and Key Stage 2 the school follows the Northamptonshire County Council Agreed Syllabus which promotes an experiential and enquiry approach, starting with family, neighbourhood and special times.
+As they move into Key Stage 1 and Key Stage 2 the school follows the Northamptonshire County Council Agreed Syllabus which promotes an experiential and enquiry approach, starting, in KS1, with family, neighbourhood and special times.
 Concentrating on the similarities of religions.
 As the pupils move through KS2 learning widens from the local to the national and international examples of religion.
 Exploring diversity, similarities and differences within and between religions, humanism and other world views.
 Where possible, we want to provide the pupils with first hand learning of other faiths through visits and visitors as well as virtual resources.

 At KSPA we follow the Northamptonshire Agreed Syllabus for Religious Education.